-Bachelor of Science in Microbiology was with honors from the University of Iowa.
-Jane and Frank started their family in Iowa City as Frank completed his advanced degrees, welcoming Deborah Jane in 1963, Eric Franklin in 1967, and Rebecca Jane in 1970.
-In those early years, the family lived in married student housing, discovered the joys (and frugality) of spending time with people who interest you.
-They made lifelong friends, and Jane looked back on those years as some of her happiest of Kentuc. e faculty at on d to homemaking meals, kee +hey University of Kentucky, Physics Department.
+Librareity of Kentucky, Physics Department.
+When Frank happiest.
+Jane's career University of Kentucky, Physics Departi joined the faculty at University of transitioned to homemaking full-time, f University of Kentucky, Physics Department.
 When Frank joined the faculty at University of Pittsburgh, Jane transitioned to homemaking full-time, focusing on raising three kids, making meals, keeping an immaculate home, and getting everyone where they needed to be (scouts, music lessons, swim team, cheerleading, friends' houses, and so on).
 The family had two more moves (to Richmond, Indiana then back to Pittsburgh), and Jane made sure those moves were smooth for the kids, painting rooms, sewing bedroom curtains, and hanging wallpaper with precision.
-Jane was a night owl and did much of her best work while everyone else slent night owl and our much of the set slept.
+Jane was a night owl and did much of her best work while everyone else slent night owi and did indensition.

 As kids became more self-sufficient, Jane thought about 'returning' to work, uncertain of how that would take shape.
 She applied to a Women in Science program advertised in the paper.
 This program was funded by the National Science Foundation, run by Chatham University, and designed for women rejoining the workforce -- women just like her.
-This launched Jane's career into a new direction, first as Market Research Analyst at Koppers, then Corporate Economist at Lehigh Hanson, and culminating as a successful entrepreneur with her business, Construction Market Research entreprenet.
-Research.
-Though they were both career and Jane led full lives, enriched travel.
-They were steadfast sup
+This launched Jane's career into a new direction, first as Market Research Analyst at Koppers, then Corporate Economist at Lehigh Hanson, and culminating as a successful entrepreneur with her business, Construction Market